espressif/esp-at/docs/en/Get_Started/Downloading_guide.rst

    Flash Download Tools Modes

-- Select your target chip.
-For example, choose "ESP32C3 DownloadTool" for ESP32-C3 chip.
-Here, we select ESP32 DownloadTool.
+- Select a download tool.
+Here, we select ESP32 DownloadTool because this document takes an ESP32 device as an example.
+You should select a tool based on what chip you actually use.

 .. figure:: ../../_static/esp32_wroom32_download_select.png
    :align: center